Bcorp

 Article 8.
 Responsibilities

-To use the services, Users must employ the equipment, software and parameters required for the Site to operate properly.
-Users must possess the skills, hardware and software required for using the Internet.
-Users acknowledge that they are well aware of the characteristics and constraints of the Internet.
+To use the Services, the User must have the necessary equipment, software, and settings for the proper functioning of the Site.
+The User must have the skills, hardware, and software required for the use of the Internet.
+The User declares that he perfectly knows the characteristics and constraints of the Internet.

-The Company's liability cannot be incurred in the event of damage linked with the temporary impossibility of accessing any of the services offered by the Site.
+The Company's responsibility cannot be engaged in case of damages related to the temporary impossibility to access one of the services offered by the Site.

-No delay, suspension or cancellation in the dissemination of a Project caused by technical shortcomings inherent to the workings of the Internet, outside the Company and beyond its control, can justify a refusal of payment of any kind by Users, nor give rise to any indemnification in any form.
+Any delay, suspension or cancellation in the dissemination of the Fundraiser due to technical failures inherent to the operation of the Internet, external to the Company and independent of its will, cannot give rise to any compensation of any kind and under any form.

-The Company declines all responsibility for any damage or loss connected with the use or impossibility of using the Site or its content, apart from exceptions stipulated by law.
+The Company declines any responsibility for any damage or loss related to the use or the impossibility of using the Site or its content, except for exceptions provided by law.

 8.2 Modification of the Site

-This means that any information contained on the Site may be modified at any time, given the interactive nature of the Site, without this incurring the Company's responsibility.
+It is understood that the content of the Site is not fixed.
+Thus, all information contained on the Site is subject to be modified at any time, given the interactivity of the Site, without it engaging the responsibility of the Company.

 8.3 Availability of the Site

-The Company is bound by a best-endeavours obligation to provide the Services.
-It thus declines all responsibility for any unavailability, suspension or interruption of the Site or Services that arise during operations involving the maintenance, upgrading of hardware or software or emergency repairs to the Site, or due to circumstances beyond the Company's control (including but not limited to technical faults or failures in telecommunication connections or equipment).
+The Company has an obligation of means for the provision of Services.
+It thus disengages itself from any responsibility for any unavailability, suspension or interruption of the Site or the Services that may occur as part of maintenance operations, hardware or software upgrades, emergency repairs of the Site or due to circumstances beyond its control (for example, but not limited to, in case of technical breakdown or failure of telecommunication links and equipment).

-The Company makes every reasonable effort to limit these disturbances insofar as they are attributable to it.
+The Company strives to take appropriate measures to limit these disruptions to the extent that they are attributable to it.

-In addition, the Company may not be held responsible for indirect or unforeseeable damage within the meaning of articles 1150 and 1151 of the Civil Code.
+Furthermore, the Company cannot be held responsible for indirect or unforeseeable damages as defined by articles 1150 and 1151 of the French civil code.

-Pursuant to article 1992 of the Civil Code, the Company's responsibility may only be incurred in the event of wilful misrepresentation or misconduct in its management.
+In accordance with article 1992 of the French Civil Code, the Company's liability can only be sought in case of fraud or faults committed in its management.

 8.4 Use of the Site